futurestages/OnBoardXR_Landing_Page/docs/jettison.md

 This method established the groundwork for creating pre-determined snippets of code that could be deployed on command, organzied in a graphic user interaface that only the stage manager could access.

 ## Reception
-The VR production of *Jettison* was a Finalist for The Producer Guild of America's Innovation Award and was the subject of a short-form documentary.
+The VR production of *Jettison* was a **Finalist for The Producer Guild of America's Innovation Award** and was the subject of a short-form documentary.
 The team was invited to present their findings at Microsoft, AMC-SIGGRAPH and VR•NY. *Jettison*'s underlying principles for simulating the real-world theatregoing experience in virtual reality continue to inform and influence OnBoardXR's practices regarding prototyping, house management, audience onboarding, theatrical cues and artist management.
+OnBoardXR is also considered one of the most influential and collaborative Mozilla Hubs Community Projects.

 ## OnBoardXR: Cruise
 After the success of *Jettison*, the team sought to scale and codify their findings so that any artist could efficiently and economimcally bring their creative practice into web-based virtual reality.
 A concept emmerged for a ["dark ride"](https://en.wikipedia.org/wiki/Dark_ride) utilizing Mozilla Hubs' [`scene-switching`](./glossary-scene.md/#scene-switching) feature to move an audience seemlessly through a variety of virtual worlds and performances offering each act complete control over its enivronment, performance style and audience engagement.